-RPM Remote Print Manager® (RPM) has been a tool of choice since 1995 for precisely that purpose.
+RPM Remote Print Manager® (RPM) has been a tool of choice since 1995 for precisely that purpose, converting many thousands of AS/400 files to PDF.

 Convert SCS to PDF

 RPM has a built-in conversion for SCS; that is our reference format.
 Everything we do in document formatting uses SCS as a benchmark for functionality.

 In RPM, you have two steps for this: